 She knows Kal can hear that too.
 She decides she doesn't care.
 "Me too," she whispers.

 With a last squeeze, Bruce walks away from her, to the cab Kal has hailed for him.
 When the taxi is little more than a spot of yellow far down the street, Kal turns to her.

 "You're my best friend, Diana."

-He looks over at her, and she realizes she is squeezing too hard.
+He looks over at her, and she realizes she's squeezing too hard.

 "Hormones," she says, smiling in a way designed to throw him off.
 She uses the hormone excuse often.
-And often, it is true.
-She did not expect being pregnant to play such havoc with her body.
+And often, it's true.
+She didn't expect being pregnant to play such havoc with her body.

 His eyes are gentle as he pulls her closer.
 "A baby.
 I'm still in shock."
 He touches her hair.
 "Bruce didn't seem to be."

 "Well, he guessed before we could tell him.
 A master of observation."
 The man misses nothing; she knows that from experience.